mil-tokyo/webdnn/example/custom_operator/section3/README.md

 Based on previous section, Let's convert `BiasLayer`.

 Luckily, bias operator is already implemented in webdnn as `AxiswiseBias`.
+Therefore, you only have to implement converter handler.

 ```python
 # webdnn.graph.operators.axiswise_bias.AxiswiseBias